Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Introduction

 In the past couple of decades it has been possible to analyse meteoritic materials to such a high level of precision that isotopic variations of stellar nucleosynthetic origin have been identified not only in the largest and oldest inclusions (the calcium-aluminium-rich inclusions, CAIs), but also in bulk rock samples of different meteorites and, recently, even in smaller inclusions such as chrondrules, and in the matrix \citep[see reviews, e.g.,][]{tissot25rev,Schonbachler25REV}.
 This isotopic variability resulted from heterogenous distribution of a small amount of stellar material (probably stardust) in the protoplanetary disc and provides us with an identifiable signal that can be followed to investigate the molecular cloud where the Sun was born, the Sun's accretion history, the evolution of the protoplanetary disc, and the formation of the planets \citep[see reviews, e.g.,][]{REVqin16,REVdauphas16,REVbermingham20,REVmezger20,REVkleine20,REVbizzarro25}.
 One of the first and most obvious nucleosynthetic isotopic signatures in meteoritic bulk rocks is represented by isotopic variations produced by the $slow$ neutron-capture process (the $s$ process) in asymptotic giant branch (AGB) stars \citep[e.g.,][]{dauphas02,dauphas04,ek20}.

 In spite of the large number of data available for several elements heavier than Fe affected by the $s$ process, a full, detailed comparison between meteoritic data and AGB models is still lacking.
 Most of the data interpretation is based on results from models of AGB stars and galactic chemical evolution aimed at predicting the solar $s$-process distribution \citep{bisterzo11PaperII,bisterzo14}.
 This is inaccurate, because the AGB stars that produced the material that built up the $s$-process solar abundance distribution over the entire lifetime of the Galaxy, are not the same AGB stars that contributed individual stardust grains to the early Solar System, whose heterogenous distribution is responsible for the observed isotopic variability.
 This is demonstrated by the fact that stardust silicon carbide (SiC) grains from AGB stars recovered from meteorities do not carry solar isotopic ratios for the isotopes that are exclusively, or almost exclusively, produced by the $s$ process, such as \iso{134}Ba/\iso{136}Ba and \iso{88}Sr/\iso{86}Sr \citep[e.g.,][]{liu14Ba}.

-In fact, it is not even expected that the AGB populations, with a wide range of metallicity \citep[e.g.,][]{bisterzo14}, that contributed to the solar abundances, should correspond to the AGB populations that contributed individual stardust to the Solar System.
-This follows from the fact that stardust is predicted to survive only a few hundred Ma in the interstellar medium, and very few grains have ages longer than one Ga \citep[e.g.,][]{heck20}.
-Moreover, the formation of stardust SiC grains (as those recovered from meteorites) can only occur in AGB stars that become C-rich, i.e., reach C/O$>$1 in their envelopes, and requires pre-existing Si, therefore being generally expected to result in only very small quantities at low metallicity \citep{ventura12b}.
+Moreover, AGB stars of around solar metallicity are the favoured parent stars of most meteoritic stardust because interstellar dust is predicted to survive typically only a few hundred Ma in the interstellar medium.
+Theoretical lifetime estimates are between 30 Ma to 1 Ga, when considering current uncertainties \citep{jonesnuth11}, in agreement with observational data from relatively large $>$1 $\mu$m stardust grains, showing that very few grains have ages longer than 1 Ga \citep[e.g.,][]{heck20}.
+In any case, here we also present some low-metallicity stellar models to check if their predictions may be in agreement with our target observations.